qri-io/website/content/docs/tutorials/advanced_skylark_transformations.md

 * Data functions *always* return data
 * When you define a data function, qri calls it for you
-* All tranform functions are optional (you don't _need_ to define them), _but_
+* All transform functions are optional (you don't _need_ to define them), _but_
 * A transformation must have at least one data function
 * Data functions are always called in the same order
 * Data functions often get a `qri` parameter that lets them do special things

 When we ran `qri add` from the terminal qri opened this file, saw that we defined a `transform` function and called it, passing in the `qri` argument for us to play with.
-We ignored the qri arugment entirely (that's ok, the `qri` arugment doesn't have feelings).
+We ignored the qri argument entirely (that's ok, the `qri` argument doesn't have feelings).
 The one thing we actually did was return data.
 In this case: `["hello", "world"]`.

 ### 1.1 Using the qri argument to set Metadata
 Let's use the qri argument to do something interesting by adding a line to our `transform.sky` that sets dataset metadata for us: